Michael Oh: Ministry

 Oh and his wife, Pearl, were teachers in the Philadelphia area before moving to Deerfield, IL for seminary training at Trinity Evangelical Divinity School.
 It was there while under the training of Paul Hiebert, that they received a call to global mission with a particular vision for reaching Japan with the gospel.
 In 1998 and 1999 they served as missionaries with Mission to the World in Nagoya, Japan where they planted Chita Zion Church, founded the Open House English School, and began an outreach event for young people called Heart & Soul.

 In January 2004 the Oh family returned as missionaries to Japan and founded CBI Japan.
 Michael served as president of Christ Bible Seminary from 2005-2014.

 Oh has spoken at conferences, churches, and schools around the world including Urbana 2009 and Desiring God Conferences in 2009 and 2011.

 Oh first became involved with the Lausanne movement by participating in the 2004 Forum for World Evangelization in Pattaya, Thailand.
 He delivered the keynote address at the 2006 Lausanne Younger Leaders Gathering in Port Dixon, Malaysia, and joined the Lausanne Board in 2007 with a particular focus on developing younger leaders within the movement.
+He has served as global executive director / CEO since March 2013.